10up/Derrick-CLI/README.md

 ### Release History

+ * 2015-04-24   v0.1.2   Add support for MU-plugins.
+Mount the entire /src and /vendor directories so projects can be more easily added.
+Better auto-detection of repos for export
  * 2015-04-14   v0.1.1   Add progress indicators (for downloads) and update create/export commands
  * 2015-04-14   v0.1.0   Initial release